madhubioinformatics/UCI-BRAIN-Portal/README.md

 **UCI BRAIN** (Brain Research Atlas and Integrative Network) is a comprehensive multi-omics interactive web portal for the neuroscience community.
 It integrates data across **13 large-scale cohorts**, **31 neurological and psychiatric disorders**, and **10 complementary analysis modules** — enabling researchers to query any human gene and instantly visualize its expression, regulation, and cell-type specificity across brain disorders.

-UCI BRAIN is designed to be the brain-disorder equivalent of UALCAN (cancer), but substantially more comprehensive — covering single-cell, spatial, epigenomic, and cell-communication data that no existing brain portal currently provides.
+UCI BRAIN is designed to be the brain-disorder substantially more comprehensive — covering single-cell, spatial, epigenomic, and cell-communication data that no existing brain portal currently provides.

 ---